 The four stages listed above need to be completed before an application can be submitted.
 Essentially, these stages are checking with the various local and national jurisdictions as to whether a distance selling pharmacy would be allowed.
 After these stages have been completed, you will need to show the GPhC how you intend to meet the various DSP requirements and then apply to the MHRA for a Distance Selling Logo.

-It is generally understood that the primary goal of any healthcare institutions should be well being of the patient.
-This often presents a dichotomy of interests for commercial institutions as there is a fine balance which much is reached between the utmost safest route and the easiest route.
+It is generally understood that the primary goal of any healthcare organisation should be well being of the patient.
+This often presents a dichotomy of interests for commercial institutions as there is a fine balance that must be reached between the safest versus the easiestroute.
 For instance, the Amazon mentally of one-click purchase does not wholly apply to online medicine providers as there must be checks and fail-safes to protect the public.
 Much of this has been discussed in length by the Care Quality Commission (CQC).

 3. Utilise a Pharmacy Quality Management System.